zhuofalin/cnoan/README.md

           output = output.replace(contents, mask_contents[contents])
 ````
 - 🎈 Modify a point in the original project
-There is a situation in the original engineering quantity: when `liang`, `gan`, `yi`, etc. appear in the text, and are not the content to be converted, when the following demo segment is executed,
+There is a situation in the original engineering quantity: when `两`、`甘`，`幺`, etc. appear in the text, and are not the content to be converted, when the following demo segment is executed,
 ````python
   inputs = str('XXXXxxx')
   inputs = inputs.replace("twenty", "twenty").replace("half", "0.5").replace("two", "2")
 ````
 These words will be converted in advance, so this project will do the corresponding conversion after regularization judgment.

-- 🎈 Do a little bit of detail
+- 🎈 Do a little of detail
 We often define an unwritten rule in our daily tasks and writing papers:
 10,000 has to be written in the style of 10,000, so this project is also 'forced' to join this rule 😔